 - pet food

 Finally, people must know how manufacturers might list sesame in an ingredients list.

 Always read labels on all foods and other items and look for other names for sesame products such as:

 - gingelly or gingelly oil

 - sesamol or sesamolina

 - sim sim

-Some manufacturers might list sesame under descriptions, such as “other flavors.”
-This is because food labeling laws do not require them to list sesame specifically.
+Some manufacturers might lump sesame under descriptions such as “other flavors,” because current food labeling laws do not require them to list sesame specifically.
 Starting on January 1, 2023, this will change.

 A person can treat minor symptoms with over-the-counter (OTC) antihistamines.

 If a person is unaware of the cause of their allergic reaction, they should see a doctor.
 A doctor can help with a diagnosis, which may involve allergy testing.